kmcd14/pands-project2021/README.md

 </br>

 ![hist](Images\hist_petal_lenght.png)
 ![hist](Images\hist_petal_width.png)
 ![hist](Images\hist_sepal_lenght.png)
 ![hist](Images\hist_sepal_width.png)

 <h4>Above each variable is plotted on a histogram using seaborn.
 I used this to show how the three species differ in their anatomical features.
+These unique values are grouped into ranges whic are refered to as bins.
+KDE (kernel density estimation) can be turned on or off by passing kde='False'.
+KDE is used to estimate <i>the distribution of observations in a dataset, analagous to a histogram</i>

 Some conclusions we can draw from this:
 <li>The iris-virginica has the widest sepal width</li>